deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 user-visible tasks such as DNS and deletion are not being handled in a timely manner.

-The backend service is also where all MapReduces run, which includes some of the aforementioned tasks such as RDE and asynchronous resource deletion, as well as any one-off data migration MapReduces.
+The backend service is also where scheduled and automatically invoked MapReduces run, which includes some of the aforementioned tasks such as RDE and asynchronous resource deletion.
 Consequently, the backend service should be sized to support not just the normal ongoing DNS load but also the load incurred by MapReduces, both scheduled (such as RDE) and on-demand (asynchronous contact/host deletion).

 ### Tools service